 Julia is a true "girlie-girl."
 She loves to wear jewelery and to dress up.
 Frills and tiara's were her style from the time she was little, and her favorite color is pink.

 However, Julia isn't afraid to get dirty either.
 She loves to go camping and fishing with her family.

 Julia's parents say from the time she was born she's been easy going, sensitive and tender-hearted.
 Since she was very little, Julia expressed compassion by sharing toys or snacks with others.

-Julia, our charity's namesake, and I, extend a warm welcome to you.
+Julia, our charity's namesake, and I extend a warm welcome to you.